heavenstobetsy/Kaggle/README.md

 ###•	Tweets during the first GOP debate in August: data exploration and visualization
 *I created word clouds of Tweets mentioning Trump and Jeb Bush, in an outline of the US.*
 ![Alt text](https://github.com/heavenstobetsy/Kaggle/blob/master/images/PoliticsTrumpTweets.PNG "Trump Tweets")

+###•	Predicting shelter animal outcomes: adoption, death, euthanasia, return to owner, and transfer.
+*This is a multi-class classification problem.
+Data exploration, visualization, and classification.
+In the first go around, I use an adaboost classifier from sklearn and then use a random forest model/